xmos/lib_src/examples/test_block/doc/rst/asrc-rate-matching.rst

 base frequencies, for example 192,000 to 44,100.
 We start by just looking at a conversion factor that is very close to 1.

-In a typical ASRC we need a short FIFO of input samples that is used to rate-match at a coarse level.
+In a typical ASRC we need a short FIFO of samples that is used to rate-match at a coarse level.
 We will get back to the length of the FIFO at a later stage, but for now lets assume that the FIFO has 10 elements and is ideally half-full, then in the normal operating sequence the length of the